 “So at some point, as we got big enough, we decided to give it a go.”16

 John Hiles knew about SimCity.
-He also believed in the power of building mental models, and he saw something in SimCity that was missing from the simulation modeling work happening at Delta Logic: it was fun.
+He believed in the power of building mental models too, and he saw something in SimCity that was missing from the simulation modeling work happening at Delta Logic: it was fun.
 It had an intuitive interface and friendly graphics.
 That was the missing ingredient.
 Hiles believed that if they teamed up – Maxis’s style with Delta Logic’s systems – they could create simulations that were fun and powerful.
 Maxis had been looking for new partners for software development, so Hiles used that as an opportunity to get in their orbit.
 He approached Jeff Braun, and in 1991, his company became a contractor for Maxis.7,9

 That might have seemed like an unusual move for Maxis.
 Will Wright considered his games to be more like toys,17 and he even though he embraced the educational side of Maxis’s software,18 he doubted the real-world value of simulation games.5,7,9

 It turns out that the companies had a lot in common.
 “In many ways, we were making science ‘fun,’ and we knew we were making games like no other game company could.
 I think most of us thought Monterey was simply an extension of that culture,” Maxis producer Mike Perry said.
 “Will Wright tends to make everyone around him smarter, or at least more curious, so [they] seemed like a comfortable match with [us].
 And John Hiles was even smarter.”19

 A big part of the reason Maxis was eager to join with a partner was because it meant Maxis would have less work to do.
 “We were getting a lot of external interest in making business sims,” Perry explained, “so it was great that they could take on that work.”19 Jeff Braun said that under the arrangement they made, he could give Delta Logic a bunch of code and then “let them run with it.
 I didn’t want to distract from the games team.”20